Benjamin, et al. v. Oliver, et al.

 In May 2025, Georgia Governor Brian Kemp signed a state law, SB185, that prohibits the provision of hormone therapy and other forms of healthcare for gender dysphoria in Georgia state prisons, despite the fact that such healthcare has previously been deemed medically necessary by doctors, judges, and the Georgia Department of Corrections (GDC).
 For more than a decade prior, GDC acknowledged that people with gender dysphoria in custody are entitled to “constitutionally appropriate” medical care, including hormone therapy and grooming items to support social transition.

-Five trans plaintiffs—two men and three women—brought a class action lawsuit in August 2025 on behalf of the nearly 300 trans people incarcerated in Georgia to challenge the law's constitutionality.
+Five trans plaintiffs—two men and three women—brought a class action lawsuit in August 2025 on behalf of the over 300 trans people incarcerated in Georgia to challenge the law's constitutionality.
 The lawsuit charges the defendants with “deliberate indifference” to the medical needs of people in their custody, urging the court to enjoin the law and declare that it violates the Eighth Amendment’s prohibition against cruel and unusual punishment.
 Indeed, federal courts have struck down laws similar to SB185 in other states as unconstitutional.

 Case Timeline